api3dao/oev-docs/docs/oev/searchers/dapis.md

 actual data feed details.

-Encoding or decoding data feed details is simple, but depends on whether the feed is a beacon (single source) or a beacon set (multi sources).
+Encoding or decoding data feed details is simple, but depends on whether the feed is a beacon (single source) or a beacon set (multi source).
 Assume we have encoded `dataFeedDetails` and we need to decode it.
 Note, the encoding follows a similar principle.